evennia/evennia/docs/README.md

 ## Contributing

-Contributing to the docs is is like [contributing to the rest of Evennia][contributing]:
+Contributing to the docs is like [contributing to the rest of Evennia][contributing]:
 Check out the branch of Evennia you want to edit the documentation for.
 Create your own work-branch, make your changes to files in `evennia/docs/source/` and make a PR for it!